SantaAnkit/Efficient-3D-kernels-for-molecular-property-prediction/README.md

 |---- requirements.txt

 ## 🔧 Dependencies
-* Ensure you have the following dependencies installed before running the script:
+* Ensure that dependencies are installed before running the script.

 ## 🚀 Running the Model